walkthru-earth/walkthru-data/README.md

 # Walkthru Data

-**Think: Homebrew for Open Data Pipelines**

-A package manager for discovering, installing, and querying open datasets.
+Open data pipeline infrastructure for discovering, installing, and querying public datasets.
 Each "tap" extracts data from public sources (APIs, satellites, surveys) and publishes versioned snapshots to S3 with DuckLake catalogs.

 ## Quick Start